CodeGiorgino/capitalizer/README.md

 # Capitalizer Plugin

-A simple plugin that allows for capitalization of selected text.
+A simple micro-editor plugin that allows to capitalize selected text.

 **Installation:** run `plugin install capitalizer` and restart Micro.